10 Days Rwanda & Uganda Primates Safari

 At 0800hrs, you can visit the genocide memorial and education center, which opened in 2004, years after the genocide.
 It is a dignified tribute to the victims, including a poignant children’s’ memorial, and a history of the tragedy.

-All activities today are at your own expenses.
+All activities today are at your own expense.

 Day 3: Gorilla Tracking